Europe PMC redesign

 Some of the design improvements included:

-- Article page redesign including:
+• Article page redesign including:

-- Figure previews under the abstract
+• Figure previews under the abstract.

-Once the designs had been through a few rounds of usability testing, I led an Agile team of 5 full stack and front-end developers, 1 QA / DevOps and the UX Designer to deliver the project.
+I led an Agile team of 5 full stack and front-end developers, 1 QA / DevOps and the UX Designer to deliver the project.

-The project provided an opportunity to modernise the front-end tech stack which was previously based on the Wicket framework.
+The project provided an opportunity to modernise the front-end tech stack which was previously based on the Java Wicket framework.
 After some technical investigation and evaluation we decided to use Vue.JS and a design system created in Storybook.
 The front-end was re-built in stages.
 We also used Rendertron to render all the site content without CSS for search engines.

 I worked collaboratively with the new UX Designer and front-end developer on developing the page designs and interactions further, creating a design system and iterative testing with users.